Configure SSO with PingIdentity as your SAML identity provider

 - Log into Splunk Web if you have not already.

-- In the system bar, select Access Controls > Authentication method.
+- In the system bar, select Settings > Authentication methods.

 - Under External, click SAML.
 A link Configure Splunk to use SAML appears.